niklasnson/TEN10-2017/TDDD12/kapitel1.md

     + Commit: transaction completes successfully and all its results are made permanent
     + Abort: transaction does not complete and none of its actions are reflected on the database

+#### Tranaction Processing Model

+  *  read_item(X): reads item X into a program variable (for simplicity, assume that the variable is also named X)
+  *  write_item(X): write the value of program variable X into the database item named X
+  *  These operations take some ammount of time to execute
+  *  Basic unit of data transfer between the disk and the computer main memory is a disk block

 ##### Standalone vs Embedded TAs

   * Tranactions may be _standalone_